-15. Automated decision making and profiling
+16. Automated decision making and profiling

-- 15.1.
-Individuals have the right not to be subject to a decision when: - It is based on automated processing, e.g. profiling. - It produces a legal effect or a similarly significant effect on the individual. - 15.2.
-The Trust will take steps to ensure that individuals are able to obtain human intervention, express their point of view, and obtain an explanation of the decision and challenge it. - 15.3.
-When automatically processing personal data for profiling purposes, the Trust will ensure that the appropriate safeguards are in place, including: - Ensuring processing is fair and transparent by providing meaningful information about the logic involved, as well as the significance and the predicted impact. - Using appropriate mathematical or statistical procedures. - Implementing appropriate technical and organisational measures to enable inaccuracies to be corrected and minimise the risk of errors. - Securing personal data in a way that is proportionate to the risk to the interests and rights of the individual and prevents discriminatory effects. - 15.4.
-Automated decisions must not concern a child or be based on the processing of sensitive data, unless: - The Trust has the explicit consent of the individual. - The processing is necessary for reasons of substantial public interest on the basis of Union/Member State law.
+- 16.1.
+The Trust will only ever conduct solely automated decision making with legal or similarly significant effects if the decision is: - Necessary for entering into or performance of a contract - Authorised by law - Based on the individual's explicit consent - 16.2.
+Automated decisions will not concern a child nor use special category personal data, unless: - The Trust has the explicit consent of the individual - The processing is necessary for reasons of substantial public interest - 16.3.
+The Trust will conduct a DPIA for automated decision making to mitigate risk of errors, bias and discrimination - 16.4.
+Individuals have the right not to be subject to a decision when: - It is based on automated processing, e.g. profiling. - It produces a legal effect or a similarly significant effect on the individual. - 16.5.
+The Trust will take steps to ensure that individuals are able to obtain human intervention, express their point of view, and obtain an explanation of the decision and challenge it. - 16.6.
+When automatically processing personal data for profiling purposes, the Trust will ensure that the appropriate safeguards are in place, including: - Ensuring processing is fair and transparent by providing meaningful information about the logic involved, as well as the significance and the predicted impact. - Using appropriate mathematical or statistical procedures. - Implementing appropriate technical and organisational measures to enable inaccuracies to be corrected and minimise the risk of errors. - Securing personal data in a way that is proportionate to the risk to the interests and rights of the individual and prevents discriminatory effects.

-16. Privacy by design and privacy impact assessments
+17. Privacy by design and default